FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

   4. Event organizer schedules an event
   5. The system schedules an event to the conference
 * **Alternative Flows and Exceptions**
-  * If the event organizer doens't type all the information needed, he can't schedule an event;
+  * If the event organizer doesn't type all the information needed, he can't schedule an event;
   * If the event organizer doesn't add sessions to the event, the event can't be created (needs at least 1 session).

 #### Access Conference Data and Statistics